venysssssssssss/AwsOverview/README.md

 - Not necessary to detach volume to do snapshot, **but recommended**.
 - Can copy snapshots across AZ or Region.

+#### 5.4.1.
+EBS Snapshots Features

+- **EBS Snapshot Archive:**
+  - Move a Snapshot to an "archive tier" that is 75% cheaper.
+  - Takes within 24 to 72 hours for restoring the archive.
+- **Recycle Bin for EBS Snapshots:**
+  - Setup rules to retain deleted snapshots so you can recover them after an accidental deletion.
+  - Specify retention (from 1 day to 1 year).

 ### 5.5.
 AMI Overview

 - AMI = Amazon Machine Image.
 - AMI are a **customization** of an EC2 instance.
   - You add your own software, configuration, operating system, monitoring...
-  - Faster boot / configuration time because all your software is pre-packaged
+  - Faster boot / configuration time because all your software is pre-packaged.
 - AMI are built for a **specific region** (and can be copied across regions).
 - You can launch EC2 instances from:
-  - A Public AMI: AWS provided
+  - **A Public AMI:** AWS provided.
-  - Your own AMI: you make and maintain them yourself
+  - **Your own AMI:** you make and maintain them yourself.
-  - An AWS Marketplace AMI: an AMI someone else made (and potentially sells)
+  - **An AWS Marketplace AMI:** an AMI someone else made (and potentially sells).

 #### 5.5.1.
 AMI Process (from an EC2 instance)